KhaelK138/KhaelK138.github.io/markdown/LinuxPrivilegeEscalation.md

 	- Running `hostname` can give us, the, uh, hostname
 	- Reading `/etc/issue` and `/etc/os-release` and `uname -a` can give us OS info for exploits
 	- Explore processes with `ps aux`
+	- Check out open ports with `ss -plunt`
+    	- This will VERY OFTEN be a mechanism for privilege escalation, as internal services tend to be pretty squishy, so enumerate them well!
 	- Check out network adapters with `ip a` or `ifconfig`
 		- Display routing tables with `route` or `routel` or `netstat -rn`
 		- Check the arp table for recent connections with `arp -a` (same with `/etc/hosts`)